Consistency ratio and Transitivity Rule

 AHP Software flagging a Consistency Ratio above 0.10 (10 percent) in bold red text, the Saaty threshold above which the user is advised to revise their pairwise judgments.

-Once the priority vector is calculated, we get the Principal Eigen Value from the pairwise comparison matrix.
-Then, based on the Principal Eigen Value, we calculate the Consistency Index metric.
-And finally, from the Consistency Index metric, we calculate the Consistency Ratio.
+After the priority vector is calculated, the consistency calculation uses the principal eigenvalue from the pairwise comparison matrix.
+From that value, we calculate the Consistency Index.
+Then we divide the Consistency Index by the Random Index to get the Consistency Ratio.

-Say, we have a pairwise comparison matrix as shown below.
+Suppose we have the pairwise comparison matrix shown below.

 Original pairwise comparison matrix used in the worked Consistency Ratio example, with reciprocal cell values for Cost, Comfort, and Safety.

-Say, based on the geometric mean method, we got the following priority vector.
+Using the geometric mean method, we get the following priority vector.

 AHP Software with the Geometric mean method selected (red arrow) producing the priority vector (Cost 0.674, Comfort 0.101, Safety 0.226) in the Matrix View, the input used to compute the principal eigenvalue for the Consistency Ratio example.